mcrossover97/rktmse/README.md

 ```
 ADDITIONAL_INCLUDES += -I /path/to/Reaktoro/install/directory/include/Reaktoro/deps/eigen3
 ```
 MOOSE will also uses the Eigen version used by Reaktoro and has no problem with this.
+Please remember to modify this direcory in the Makefile accordingly.

 ## 3. Building RKTMSE Application